 Do you want more adventure?

-If you still have one more day to spare why not go to Oslob and see the famous whale shark or also known as "Butanding."
+If you still have one more day to spare why not go to Oslob and see the famous whale shark also known as "Butanding."

 Where am I going next?